 - When your ancestor was born

 - Where they lived

 I have personally gained a lot of facts about my family history by visiting the cemeteries of where my ancestor lived.

 It may take you a while to find your ancestors’ graves and you will need to visit many cemeteries but this information is quite literally for free!

 So, why not turn it into a day trip?!

 7. Genealogy Sites

-Well because I don’t want anything to step in my way to finding my ancestors.
 And if that means that I need to pay for it then so be it.
-I rather pay and get that information then miss out and not learn about my ancestors.
+I would rather pay and get that information than miss out and not learn about my ancestors.

 8. Try Google